chipperdoodles/3color/docs/Users/setup.rst

       ├── content
       │   ├── book
       │   ├── news
+      │   ├── gallery
       │   └── single
       ├── example.settings.cfg
       ├── images
+      │    ├── comics
+      │    ├── gallery
+      │    └── misc
       ├── settings.cfg
       └── themes

-You may have both an :file:`example.settings.cfg` and :file:`settings.cfg`.
-Or you maybe just have :file:`settings.cfg`.
+if you do not have a :file:`example.settings.cfg` and :file:`settings.cfg` run the command ``3color setup``

 Post Install Set up